devopsevgeny/FinalProject/README.md

 pytest backend/tests
 ```

-If `httpx` is absent the endpoint test module is skipped with a reminder about
-the preceding command.
+If `httpx` is absent, pytest skips the endpoint test module and prints a reminder about the preceding command.